chinmaygarg13/Digital-Humanities/README.md

 Subject: Fundamentals of Digital Humanities: Digital Archives. (film archives)
 Time: before 7:00 AM, 19 Nov 2019

-2. A Recent Leadership Trend.
+2. A Recent Leadership Trend. / Office Romances in the post-#MeToo Era.
 How #MeToo campaign has affected the scenario of office romance and its negative effect on females who wish to climb the ladder of leadership.
 Subject: Basics of Leadership.
 Time: around 3:00 AM, 27 Nov 2019